dstreev/hdp-data-gen/README.md

 >   limitations under the License.

 ## Summary
 This is a Data Generator that will run in MapReduce to produce sample datasets that are configured by a json control file.
+Output can be directed to HDFS or to a Kafka Topic.

 ## Building
 A maven pom is provided and can be used to build the project with: